NVIDIA/aistore/ansible/README.md

 ## Getting Started: Ansible

 DFC can be run in bare VM or bare metal cluster.
-Here you can find simple ansible scripts that are meant to help configring DFC and start/stop it on Ubuntu base image.
+Here you can find simple ansible scripts that are meant to help configure DFC and start/stop it on Ubuntu base image.

+Ansible is used mostly to install few modules and copy simple DFC helper bash scripts over to DFC cluster.
+Most of the DFC operations are done using parallel-ssh.

 This README documents the steps to install and run DFC